Johnson County KS · Car Detailing Guide

 How much does steam cleaning a car interior cost in Johnson County?

 The Interior Reset, which includes full steam cleaning of all interior surfaces with the McCulloch MC1385, is $225 for sedans and $275 for SUVs and trucks.
 That includes vacuum, compressed air blow-out, steam on all fabric and hard surfaces, door panels, glass, and dashboard.
-The Full Premier Detail adds exterior iron decontamination, clay bar, and ceramic sealant for $325 sedan / $375 SUV.

 Does steam cleaning void car warranties?